Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 		}
 	}

-To date, this new contract has not been robbed.
+To date, this new contract hasn't been robbed.

 More information can be found in the [original article](https://medium.com/@dao.challenge/challenge-3-how-i-almost-lost-100-1a11a9824ccb#.xayw0s8n0).